-These guidelines are unique in assuming that a child 13 years or older can sufficiently understand and consent to matters relating to their data.
-Moreover, Singapore's approach centers less on the child's age and more on capacity.
-Similar to many countries' policies, the PDPC guidance addresses parental consent when an operator has knowledge or should have knowledge that they collect children's data.
-However, Singapore's guidelines are unique in that the knowledge operators have or should have pertains not to the user's age but, rather, to the user's degree of understanding.
+Similar to many countries' policies, the PDPC's guidelines recommend that operators obtain parental consent when they know, or ought to know, that they collect children's data.
+However, the PDPC's guidelines are unique in that the knowledge operators have or should have pertains not to the user's age but, rather, to the user's degree of understanding.